Find Affordable College Courses

 Crafts/Craft Design, Folk Art and Artisanry appeals to people across the globe.
 About 3.3% of those with this major are international students.

-Some degrees associated with crafts/craft design, folk art and artisanry may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Some careers associated with crafts/craft design, folk art and artisanry require an advanced degree while some may not even require a bachelor’s.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to crafts/craft design, folk art and artisanry have obtained the following education levels.